 A trustless and distributed consensus system means that if you want to send and/or receive money from someone you don’t need to trust in third-party services.

 When you use traditional methods of payment, you need to trust in a third party to set your transaction (e.g. Visa, Mastercard, PayPal, banks).
-They keep their own private register which stores transactions history and balances of each account.
+They keep their own private register which stores transaction history and balances of each account.

-The common example to better explain this behavior is the following: if Alice sent Bob $100, the trusted third-party service would debit Alice’s account and credit Bob’s one, so they both have to trust this third-party is to going do the right thing.
+The common example to better explain this behavior is the following: if Alice sent Bob $100, the trusted third-party service would debit Alice’s account and credit Bob’s one, so they both have to trust this third-party is to go do the right thing.

 Proof of work and mining

 Going deeper, proof of work is a requirement to define an expensive computer calculation, also called mining, that needs to be performed in order to create a new group of trustless transactions (the so-called block) on a distributed ledger called blockchain.

 Mining serves as two purposes: